rajatvd/rajatvd.github.io/_posts/2024-10-11-Floating-Point.md

 This error is called **round-off error**.

-An interesting property of this method is that the round-off error is independent of the **magnitude** of the number being stored.
+An interesting property of this method is that the maximum round-off error is independent of the **magnitude** of the number being stored.
 In the above example, we know that the error is at most $0.05$ for any number $x$.

 This is because the decimal point is **fixed**.